 Recognizing that hydrological centres in GDPFS should be designed taking into account the single voice principle in provision of flood forecasts and warnings by NHSs (Resolution 8 (SERCOM-1), Resolution 12 (INFCOM-1)),

 Noting Resolution 5.1(1)/1 (SERCOM-2) – Updates to the Manual on the GDPFS (WMO-No. 485) proposed by SERCOM Standing Committees,

+Noting further that the United Kingdom Met Office has suspended its application to be designated a RSMC for global numerical ocean prediction pending the completion of the work necessary to enable the sharing of the required products [Ms Endersby],

 Having examined Recommendation 6.4(2)/2 (INFCOM-2) – Amendments to the Manual on GDPFS (WMO-No. 485) proposed by SERCOM,

+Requests the President of INFCOM to validate the UK submission, once the United Kingdom Met Office is able to share the required products, to ensure it meets the criteria as set out in the application and submit to a future Executive Council for final approval [Ms Endersby],

 Having agreed the amendment to the Manual on the Global Data-processing and Forecasting System (WMO-No. 485), as provided in the Annexes 1 to 8 [Resolution 5.1(1)/1(SERCOM-2)] to the present resolution.